This Step: Get a Drivers License

 - Drive anytime to or from work or authorized school activities

 - Drive anytime with a licensed adult

-- Only transport no more than one non-sibling passenger younger than 18 years old
+- Only transport no more than 1 passenger who is a non-sibling younger than 18 years old

 - Not use any wireless communication devices while driving except if you need to report illegal activity or to call for medical or emergency help